 What rights you have over your data

-- an exported file of the personal data we hold about you, including any data you have provided to us.
-All this data is available in your account too.
+- an exported file of the personal data you have provided to us.
 This is your right to access.

 - that we correct any incorrect data we hold about you.
-You can do this yourself through your account too.
 This is your right to rectification.

 - that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
 This is your right to erasure.